 - Most polling place vacancies have now been filled although some Returning Officers may still be seeking reserves so you can still apply if interested.

 - All roles working before and after the election have now been filled by Integrity Staffing.

 Working at a polling place

-The Commission employs casual staff to work in polling places across Western Australia on polling day and on Mobile Polling Place teams during the two week period prior to polling day.
+The Commission employs casual staff to work in polling places across Western Australia on polling day.

 If you would like to learn more about the different issues associated with working at an election, you can watch the information video (5 mins 22 secs) below.